 set variable =value Sets the named variable to the provided value. unset variable Unsets the named variable. show Shows the current configuration of the server currently specified by P4PORT .

-Regarding the maximum size of the db.monitor table, see "db.monitor.shared" on page 729 configurable, and note that p4 configure show indicates the actual maximum, but p4 configure show allservers indicates a manual preference that is only enforced if sufficient memory is available.

-show allservers Shows the configuration variables for all servers known to the system. show variable Shows the setting of the specified configuration variable. show P4NAME If a Helix server was invoked with -In P4NAME or with the P4NAME environment variable set to a server name, shows the settings of the named server.
+Note Regarding the maximum size of the db.monitor table, see "db.monitor.shared" on page 751 configurable, and note that p4 configure show indicates the actual maximum, but p4 configure show allservers indicates a manual preference that is only enforced if sufficient memory is available. show allservers Shows the configuration variables for all servers known to the system. show variable Shows the setting of the specified configuration variable. show P4NAME If a Helix server was invoked with -In P4NAME or with the P4NAME environment variable set to a server name, shows the settings of the named server.
 Important To avoid configuration problems, the value of serverID should always match the value of P4NAME if both are set.
-We recommend setting serverID, but support P4NAME for backward compatibility. history Records any changes to the value of each configurable in the db.configh table, which contains the name of the configurable, the targeted serverId , the old value, the new value, the user who made the change, the datetime of the change, the configureVersion number, and the serverId on which the change occurred. history allservers Shows the history of configuration variables for all servers known to the system. history variable Shows the history of the specified configuration variable. history P4NAME If a Helix server was invoked with -In P4NAME or with the P4NAME environment variable set to a server name, shows the history of the settings of the named server.
+We recommend setting serverID instead P4NAME.

+history Records any changes to the value of each configurable in the db.configh table, which contains the name of the configurable, the targeted serverId , the old value, the new value, the user who made the change, the datetime of the change, the configureVersion number, and the serverId on which the change occurred. history allservers Shows the history of configuration variables for all servers known to the system. history variable Shows the history of the specified configuration variable. history P4NAME If a Helix server was invoked with -In P4NAME or with the P4NAME environment variable set to a server name, shows the history of the settings of the named server.
 Important To avoid configuration problems, the value of serverID should always match the value of P4NAME if both are set.
-We recommend setting serverID, but support P4NAME for backward compatibility.
+We recommend setting serverID instead of P4NAME. g-opts See "Global options" on page 705.

 Can File Arguments Use Revision Specifier?
 Can File Arguments Use Revision Range?
-Minimal Access Level Required N/A N/A super p4 configure set "Replica1#startup.1=pull -i 1" On the server named Replica1, set the startup.n configurable to poll 1 every second p4 configure set "rpl.labels.global" on The server returns: page 785=1 For server 'any', configuration variable 'rpl.labels.global' set to '1' where 'any' means this setting applies to ALL servers, unless there is a local override for the same setting.
+Minimal Access Level Required N/A N/A super p4 configure set On the conver named Panlica1, set the startup n "Replica1#startup.1=pull On the server named Replica1, set the startup.n configurable to poll 1 every second p4 configure set "rpl.labels.global" on page 825=1 The server returns: For server 'any', configuration variable 'rpl.labels.global' set to '1' where 'any' means this setting applies to ALL servers, unless there is a local override for the same setting.